StarPlayrX/bigmac/README.md

 Both macOS Big Sur and Monterey have race condition(s) that is inside the boot process.
 This makes it very challenging to install and boot macOS on unsupported Mac hardware.

+* Many people think macOS Big Sur 11.2.3 and before does not have a race condition in its boot process.
+This is not true.
+It just happens much less frequently than 11.3 and later.
+How can I tell if my mac is going through a race condition?
+If your mac has Firewire, you will see repeatly `firewire <ptr> is invalid.` When this happens, your best bet is to turn off your Mac and reboot.
+This firewire pointer error is usually displayed in anytime a Mac Pro enters a race condition.
+* On macOS 11.3 and later, you will see things with Crypto that completely halt the boot process from continuing.
+In verbose mode, you will see a freeze.
+* If your mac can make it to DMOS, you are usually home free and your Mac will boot up.
+On Big Sur, if you can get to Single user mode, and exit, you are usually home free as well and your Mac will boot.
+* On Monterey this logic does not hold and its race condition can lock up before single user happens.
 ### <a id="raw-url" href="https://starplayrx.com/bigmac2/bigmac2_v2.0.4.dmg">bigmac2_v2.0.4.dmg 7MB</a>

 ### First Time User Guide (from an unsupported Mac)